kirlozavr/FeatureInteraction/README.md

     )
 }
 ```
 You can create your own contract in any way that suits you.
 In this example each feature-module implements own contract that depending on the needs.
+Below is [SomeFeature](feature/some-feature/impl/src/main/java/com/kirlozavr/some_feature_impl/managers/SomeFeatureImpl.kt) that implements own contract.

 ```kotlin
 interface SomeFeature {